+Appendix 5.
+Default Questionnaire

-59. The questionnaire has to be adapted to local circumstances using local wording and language.
+1. The questionnaire has to be adapted to local circumstances using local wording and language.
 The default questionnaire is basically the framework to follow.

 SECTION A: Data concerning surveyor

 Survey ID (correlative number):

 Interviewer:

 Date:

 Time:

 Place (station) where interview was performed:

-Survey response/completeness: DAET
+Survey response/completeness:

-□ Survey was fully completed
+☐ Survey was fully completed

-Survey was fully or partially not responded
+☐ Survey was fully or partially not responded

 Comments/Observations of surveyor:

-SECTION B: General Data of Interviewed Person

-This section can also be filled out at the end of the interview!
+SECTION B: General Data of Interviewed Person This section can also be filled out at the end of the interview!

 Age of surveyed person:

-□ 12-17 years □ 18-25 years □ 26-35 years □ 36-45 years □ 46-55 years □ 56-65 years □ over 65 years
+☐ 12-17 years ☐ 18-25 years ☐ 26-35 years ☐ 36-45 years ☐ 46-55 years ☐ 56-65 years ☐ over 65 years

 Gender of the surveyed person

-□ female □ male
+☐ female ☐ male

 Socio-economic level of the surveyed person

-$\Box$ < 1 minimum wage $\Box$ 1-2 minimum wages $\Box$ 2-4 minimum wages $\Box$ 4-6 minimum wages $\Box$ > 6 minimum wages
+□ < 1 minimum wage □ 1-2 minimum wages □ 2-4 minimum wages □ 4-6 minimum wages □ > 6 minimum wages

 SECTION C: Trip Data of Interviewed Person

+Question 1

 "Describe the trip you are currently realizing"

-Your trip origin (starting trip point, e.g. my home):.....
+Your trip origin (starting trip point, e.g. my home):

-- 1.1.
-Your entry (boarding) station MRTS lane (name or code of MRTS station):..... - 1.2.
-Your exit (deboarding) station MRTS lane (name or code of MRTS station):..... - 1.3.
-Your final trip destination (final trip point, e.g. office):....

-- The question refers to the current trip the passenger is making; - The trip origin and the trip destination shall be identified with a clear address.
+1.1 .
+Your entry (boarding) station MRTS lane (name or code of MRTS station): 1.2 .
+Your exit (deboarding) station MRTS lane (name or code of MRTS station): 1.3 Your final trip destination (final trip point, e.g. office): Ex planations for the interviewer: • The question refers to the current trip the passenger is making; • The trip origin and the trip destination shall be identified with a clear address.
 Use a map if it is unclear.
 If the person does not know or does not want to disclose this information then stop at this point.
-The questionnaire is deemed thereafter as non valid; - The MRTS stations identified in 1.2 and 1.3 shall be listed with their official names or codes; - Only urban trips are considered.
+The questionnaire is deemed thereafter as non valid; • The MRTS stations identified in 1.2 and 1.3 shall be listed with their official names or codes; • Only urban trips are considered.
 If the passenger has as trip origin or trip destination a point outside the boundaries of larger urban zone of the city then discontinue the interview.
 The questionnaire is deemed thereafter as non-valid.

-"What mode of transport did you use from your trip start to the MRTS?
-Please refer to the mode on which you performed the longest stretch if you used various modes"

-□ Bus (conventional not bus lane) □ Existing bus lane/BRT (NOT the project) □ Rail (NOT the project) □ Taxi □ Passenger car □ Motorcycle □ Motorized taxi tri-cycle □ Bike or per foot □ Other

-- See graph 1 for explanation; - Rail refers to non-project metro, urban rail, tram etc.; - Only tick 1 answer (the mode used for the longest stretch of this trip segment).

-"What mode of transport will you use from the point where you leave the MRTS lane until your final destination?
-Please refer to the mode on which you will perform the longest stretch if you intend to use various modes" □ Bus (conventional not bus lane) □ Existing bus lane/BRT (NOT the project) □ Rail (NOT the project) □ Taxi □ Passenger car □ Motorcycle □ Motorized taxi tri-cycle □ Bike or per foot □ Other
+Qu estion 2 hat mode of transport did you use from your trip start to the MRTS?
+Please refer to the de on which you performed the longest stretch if you used various modes" (No Bus (conventional not bus lane) □ Existing bus lane/BRT (NOT the project) □ Rail OT the project) □ Taxi □ Passenger car □ Motorcycle □ Motorized taxi tri-cycle □ Bike per foot □ Other Ex planations for the interviewer: • See graph 1 for explanation; • Rail refers to non-project metro, urban rail, tram etc.; • Only tick 1 answer (the mode used for the longest stretch of this trip segment).
+Qu estion 3 you hat mode of transport will you use from the point where you leave the MRTS lane until ur final destination?
+Please refer to the mode on which you will perform the longest etch if you intend to use various modes" (No Bus (conventional not bus lane) □ Existing bus lane/BRT (NOT the project) □ Rail DT the project) □ Taxi □ Passenger car □ Motorcycle □ Motorized taxi tri-cycle □ Bike per foot □ Other Ex planations for the interviewer:

-- See graph for explanation; - Rail refers to non-project metro, urban rail, tram etc.; - Only tick 1 answer (the mode used for the longest stretch of this trip segment).
+• See graph for explanation;

+• Rail refers to non-project metro, urban rail, tram etc.;